 The mentorship she gained from teachers like Baba Thabiti who had high expectations for her set the stage for her commitment to leadership focused on student affirmation and healing.
 These experiences are what ground Jamila as a leader and coach — the implicit bias and explicit systemic low-expectations that many Black and other students of color experience.

 Today, there are many students just like Jamila whose future success should not be dependent on low expectations, standardization and past mistakes.
 Students cannot be what they cannot see, and Jamila has dedicated her life’s work to cultivate leaders who seek to be the models students need.
 She leads from the stance that systems fail students; they don’t fail themselves.
 Schools, districts and leaders must strategically disrupt practices that hinder liberation and work to close the gap between their expectations for a better world and the impact on students’ academic, mental and socioemotional wellness.
 Jamila believes that is the pathway toward a more just education system.

 Jamila is the co-author of Street Data: A Next-Generation Model for Equity, Pedagogy, and School Transformation, focusing on culturally-rich education environments and anti-racist approaches to reimagine learning.
 She has also co-hosted the Brave Spaces Institute that brings together hundreds of participants to learn how to lead inclusively.

 Dr. Dugan began her career as a teacher in Washington, D.C.
 She holds a doctorate in Education Leadership for Equity from the University of California, Berkeley; a master’s degree in Curriculum and Instruction from George Mason University; and a bachelor’s degree in Psychology from Fresno State University.

-Jamila lives in Philadelphia, PA with her husband and two children.
+Jamila lives between Philadelphia, PA and San Diego, CA with her husband and two children.